Measurements of Gravitational Attractions at small Accelerations

 Both methods resulted in an asymmetric position of the resonator of about $\rm 5\ mm$.
 The asymmetry effect almost completely cancels when two field masses are used.
 The remaining deviation amounts to a negligible 0.03\ \% change of df.

-\item The distances between the centers of gravity of the field masses to the centers of gravity of the mirrors play a critical role in the calculation of the expectation from Newton’s law.
+\item[] The distances between the centers of gravity of the field masses to the centers of gravity of the mirrors play a critical role in the calculation of the expectation from Newton’s law.
 The distances in the near position could not be measured directly because the resonator was located in the vacuum vessel between the field-masses.
 Instead, the distance, D, between the centers of the two field masses in the near position was measured to be $\rm D = 1.4270 \pm 0.0005\ m$, resulting in

-\item The difference between the near and far position of the field masses was always \mbox{$\rm 2.683 \pm 0.003 \ m$. } The contribution of the masses in the far position was about 1\ \% of the total df.
+\item[] The difference between the near and far position of the field masses was always \mbox{$\rm 2.683 \pm 0.003 \ m$. } The contribution of the masses in the far position was about 1\ \% of the total df.
 Therefore the uncertainty of the far position is negligible.

-\item The field masses were measured with an electronic scale with an uncertainty of 0.1 g.
+\item[] The field masses were measured with an electronic scale with an uncertainty of 0.1 g.
 Small differences between the field mass pairs cancel completely in the calculation of the prediction of df if the average of the two field masses are used.

-\item The horizontal and vertical alignments of the field masses transport systems at the near positions deviate by at most 2 mm from the axis of the resonator.
+\item[] The horizontal and vertical alignments of the field masses transport systems at the near positions deviate by at most 2 mm from the axis of the resonator.
 This has a negligible effect on the determination of df.

-\item In the calculation of the expectation for df the square of the pendulum frequency enters, determined as $\rm\omega_0^2 = g/L$.
-The length of the pendulum has been measured to be $\rm 2.671 \pm 0.001\ m$.
-The resulting relative uncertainty in the calculation of the predicted df can be neglected.
+\item[] The accuracy of the predicted $\rm db_{pred}$ depends, according to equation \ref{eq:dbpred}, on $\rm 1/\omega_0^2 = L/g$, which depends on L,, the pendulum length.
+This length has been measured to be $\rm 2.671 \pm 0.001\ m$.
+The resulting relative uncertainty in the calculation of $\rm db_{pred}$ can be neglected.

-\item The conversion factor from db to df is approximated to very high accuracy by $\rm \beta = b/f$ (described by equation \ref{eq:beta}).
-A fluctuation of the resonance frequency of $\rm\pm\ 10\ kHz$ leads to a negligible change of about $\rm 10^{-6}\cdot \beta$. \end{itemize}